 English language requirements

 The University of Washington requires documented English language proficiency for students whose native language is not English.
 Students must get a minimum of 92 or better on the TOEFL exam or a 7 on IELTS to be considered.
 The ISE department's English language requirements are stricter than that of the Graduate School/UW as a whole.
-Unless students have completed a 4-year bachelor's degree program in the U.S., or their higher education was conducted entirely in English, they will need to take the TOEFL exam.
+Unless students have completed a 4-year bachelor's degree program in the U.S., or their higher education was conducted entirely in English, they will need to take the TOEFL or IELTS exam.
 A master's degree from the U.S. will not exempt you from this requirement.
-Students who intend to apply for teaching assistantships should take the Versant Language Test and must meet additional requirements.
+Students who intend to apply for teaching assistantships must meet additional requirements.
 Official scores are required for application consideration.